Save the Date!

 About Tiger Burn

 The annual pep rally, which also features a tongue-and-cheek eulogy, is attended by both students and alumni.
-The show also includes members of football coaching staff and team, Cocky, the USC cheerleaders and dance team, student performance groups and musical entertainment.
+The show also includes members of football coaching staff and team, Cocky, the UofSC cheerleaders and dance team, student performance groups and musical entertainment.

 The Carolina-Clemson game has been played since 1896 and uninterrupted since 1909.
 The idea of the Tiger Burn was born out of a full-scale riot in 1902.
-That year, when Carolina scored an upset victory, Clemson students became angry about a drawing of a gamecock crowing over a beaten tiger.
-Eventually, both sides agreed to burn the poster in an effort to defuse tensions, but the fighting cemented the gamecock as the USC mascot.
+That year, when South Carolina scored an upset victory, Clemson students became angry about a drawing of a gamecock crowing over a beaten tiger.
+Eventually, both sides agreed to burn the poster in an effort to defuse tensions, but the fighting cemented the gamecock as the UofSC mascot.

-For more than 12 years, South Carolina's "tiger" has been designed and built by a group of students from the USC student chapter of the American Society of Mechanical Engineers.
+For more than 12 years, South Carolina's "tiger" has been designed and built by a group of students from the UofSC student chapter of the American Society of Mechanical Engineers.
 Previous tigers have included moving parts on a body that has extended into the night sky more than 30 feet.

 Tiger Burn has long history of fueling UofSC-Clemson rivalry